 The Coast Guard and CBP, with guidance from the CDC, are responsible for tracking cruise ship and cargo vessel arrival.
 They have decision-making authority regarding vessel clearance, quarantine and other requirements.

-Prioritizing public health, and with extra precautions in place to minimize community spread of and exposure to COVID-19, the Port of San Diego continues to work with its cruise line partners along with the Centers for Disease Control (CDC), U.S. Coast Guard, Customs & Border Protection (CBP), and San Diego County Health & Human Services (HHS) to resume sailings when it is safe to do so.
+Prioritizing public health, and with extra precautions in place to minimize community spread of and exposure to COVID-19, the Port of San Diego is working with the cruise lines along with various other local, state and federal agencies to resume sailings when it is safe to do so.

 Crew members aboard the vessels will not be allowed off unless as part of crew changes with plans and procedures reviewed and approved by the CDC, Coast Guard, CBP, and County HHS.
 All crew members will be regularly tested for COVID-19 and health procedures will be followed in the event of an infection.

-The COVID-19 pandemic has had major impacts on San Diego’s tourism industry, including 164 cancelled cruises since March 202.
-This represents a loss of roughly $280million in regional economic activity, impacting local businesses and government.
+The COVID-19 pandemic has had major impacts on San Diego’s tourism industry, including 164 cancelled cruises since March 2020.
+This represents a loss of roughly $280 million in regional economic activity, impacting local businesses and government.
 The Port’s cruise industry supports jobs including in retail, restaurant and lodging; transportation, trucking and warehousing; ship agents and stevedoring; and security and manpower services.

 All future sailings are pending approval by the CDC, the Coast Guard, CBP, and County HHS.